-Supporting Southern Vermont businesses across all sectors in their efforts to diversify products, markets, and customer bases will encourage greater resilience and long-term sustainability.
+Supporting Southern Vermont businesses across all sectors in their efforts to diversify products, markets, and customer bases will encourage greater long term economic resilience.
 The CEDS is designed to enhance the overall business environment, making it possible for all enterprises to succeed and access the resources they need to thrive.